This information is intended for use by health professionals

 Severe liver damage, including hepatic failure sometimes resulting in fatalities, has been very rarely reported.
 Experience in epilepsy has indicated that patients most at risk, especially in cases of multiple anti-convulsant therapy, are infants and in particular young children under the age of 3 years and those with severe seizure disorders, organic brain disease, and (or) congenital metabolic or degenerative disease associated with mental retardation.
 After the age of 3 years, the incidence of occurrence is significantly reduced and progressively decreases with age.

-Monotherapy is recommended in children under the age of 3 years when prescribing Epilim, but the potential benefit of Epilim should be weighed against the risk of liver damage or pancreatitis in such patients prior to initiation of therapy.
+Monotherapy is recommended in children under the age of 3 years when prescribing valproate, but the potential benefit of valproate should be weighed against the risk of liver damage or pancreatitis in such patients prior to initiation of therapy.

 In most cases, such liver damage occurred during the first 6 months of therapy, the period of maximum risk being 2 – 12 weeks.